What is the mission and vision of the PAI?

 The PAI is currently seeking seed funding of approximately $1 million.
-This money will be used to fund architectural designs, and hire both a project manager and capital campaign study and planner.
+This money will be used to fund architectural designs, and hire a project manager and complete capital campaign and feasibility studies.

 Will the performing arts center compete with other community venues for support, such as the Columbia Center for the Arts, or The Dalles Civic Auditorium project?